 After finishing Jeopardy!, I accepted my fate as a forgotten has-been.
 Then, out of the blue, almost 3 years later, I got a Facebook message from a casting director recruiting contestants for a new prime-time trivia TV special.
 After an arcane months-long audition process (the details of which I must take to my grave, or the production lawyers will send me there ahead of schedule), I was miraculously selected to be the first "challenger" on Season 2 of 500 Questions, a show where you try to answer as many (up to 500!) questions as you can without missing three in a row.
 I clawed my way up to $28,000 of prize money, which has paid for a whole lot of snacks (but never enough!).

 Jeopardy!
 All-Star Games, 2019

 You can take the girl off the game show, but maybe you can’t take the game show out of the girl.
 Jeopardy! had long since been a joke item at the very end of my CV, when one day I got an email from the producers (who I hadn’t heard from in years) asking if I was interested in being a part of “something special…” Uh, YES.
 And look what happened!
-From Feb 20 - Mar 5, you can see me filling the “spunky alternative kid” spot in our trivial ensemble cast, on Team Ken (we meet again, see above) & Matt Jackson.
+For Jeopardy’s first team-based tournament, I rounded out Team Ken with Ken Jennings (we meet again, see above) & Matt Jackson.
 Ken, Matt, and I did a bit of evidence-based studying for our return to the show—if you’d like to hear a bit about the types of data science you can do to dig into Jeopardy strategy, you can listen to this NPR Planet Money episode, where Ken and I (among others) shared a bit of our experience.
 After two weeks of some of the most impeccably played Jeopardy I have ever witnessed (in the audience, and occasionally at the podium), we split a solid $300,000 second place prize.